JohannesGoetz42/RuntimeEditableLandscape/README.md

 * Edit the height of the landscape at runtime
 * Edit vertex colors at runtime

+## Usage

+### Add a runtime editable Landscape to the world
+1. Add an actor of type `ARuntimeLandscape` to your World
+2. Int the Runtime Landscape pick the `Parent Landscape`
+3. (Optional but recommended) set the `Is Editor Only Actor` on the original Landscape

+### Edit the Landscape at runtime
+...

 ## State of development

 At the moment this plugin is still in prototyping phase.
 There is some functionality available, but I do not recommend using it for your own project, yet.